FlorianWoelki/obsidian-iconize/README.md

 2. Use the `Inherit icon` menu entry
 3. For removing: just right-click again and click `Remove inherit icon`

+### Custom Rules for automatically adding icons

+This feature allows you to add custom rules (based on regex or a simple string comparison) to always add icons when they meet a specific condition.

+To use custom rules, go to the plugin's settings, add a simple rule and an icon.
+Every file or folder that meets this condition will now have the icon.

 ### Using Twemoji for Emojis as folders

 [Twemoji](https://github.com/twitter/twemoji) is a popular library to add universal emojis to your application.
 With the help of this library, you can now set an emoji as your folder icon.
 Just follow these steps: